-- (1) Insulators that may be mounted directly on grounded steel structures are specified in Table 100. - (2) Clamps for the neutral conductor shall be a type designed for the pole. - (3) Spool-type insulating supports shall not be permitted.
+- Insulators that are permitted to be mounted directly on grounded steel structures shall be as specified in Table 100. - 2) Clamps for the neutral conductor shall be a type designed for the pole. - 3) Spool-type insulating supports shall not be permitted.